PLangHQ/plang/Documentation/Services.md

 - inject llm, /myllm/myll.dll
 ```

-If you want to build your code using your own LLM service, you MUST inject it like this in you Start.goal or Events.goal.
+If you want to build your code using your own LLM service, you MUST inject it like this in you Events.goal or Start.goal.

 ```plang
 @llm=/myllm/myll.dll
 ```

-##### askuser Service
+### askuser Service

 The plang language asks the user for information when it needs it.
 You need to implement the [IAskUserHandler](https://github.com/PLangHQ/plang/blob/main/PLang/Interfaces/IAskUserHandler.cs).